Costa Rica Travel Vaccines

 Costa Rica Chikungunya

-In 2025, (3) Chikungunya cases have been reported.
+In 2025, seven Chikungunya cases were reported.
 As of December 2024, about 405 Chikungunya infections had been reported.
 There were 82 chikungunya cases confirmed in Costa Rica in 2023.
 Valneva SE's IXCHIQ® vaccine is approved in various countries.

 Costa Rica Dengue